Is this the best time to sell my second home?

 The current tax position

-In line with HMRC’s long term approach to ensure that any tax liabilities are paid to them as soon as possible, it is now necessary to complete a separate CGT return within 60 days of the sale completion.
-Any CGT payable on the gain is also due within the same timeframe.
+In line with HMRC’s long term approach to ensure that any tax liabilities are paid to them as soon as possible, it is necessary to complete a separate CGT return (and pay any CGT due) within 60 days of sale.

 Is the property in joint names?

-If the property is owned in your sole name it can in some cases be beneficial to transfer part or all of the property to your spouse.
-This can offer a saving where your spouse has not utilised their CGT annual exemption for the year, or if they are a basic rate taxpayer and pay the lower rate of CGT.
+If the property is owned in your sole name, it can in some cases be beneficial to transfer part or all of the property to your spouse or civil partner.
+This can offer a saving where the spouse has not utilised their CGT annual exemption for the year, or if they are a basic rate taxpayer and pay the lower rate of CGT.

-Whilst this can provide a CGT saving in some cases, there are a number of points to consider such as any Stamp Duty Land Tax that may arise on transfer, or where there is a mortgage on the property, and whether the tax saving outweighs any cost of transferring the ownership.
-It is therefore very important to obtain specialist advice before making any transfers.
+Whilst this can provide a CGT saving in some cases, there are several points to consider such as any Stamp Duty Land Tax that may arise on transfer (e.g. where there is a mortgage on the property), and whether the tax saving outweighs any legal costs of transferring the ownership.

 Has the property been let as a Furnished Holiday Let (FHL)?

-If you have let the property as a Furnished Holiday Let (FHL), meaning that the property was let for a large number of short periods and has met certain letting conditions in the 2 years before sale, you could be entitled to CGT benefits.
-A property let as an FHL benefits from Business Asset Disposal relief (formerly Entrepreneur’s Relief) reducing the CGT rate to 10%.
-This can apply on gains up to the lifetime allowance of £1 million or any unused amount if you have already made use of a part of your Entrepreneur’s Relief allowance.
+If you have let the property as a Furnished Holiday Let (FHL) in the 2 years before sale, the property may benefit from Business Asset Disposal relief (formerly Entrepreneur’s Relief), reducing the CGT rate to 10% on gains up to the lifetime allowance of £1 million.

 Could you realise capital losses?